Ando: Building Slack from Scratch

 One member joined as a “cracked anon designer” and worked with the team for months before doing a face reveal.
 Through Jordan, I learned some lingo to add to my dictionary.
 “Putting the fries in the bag” meant “stop talking and just ship.”
 One day I walked into the office to find the engineers tinkering with a receipt printer, trying to spit out physical tickets for the team.
 It broke, and printed a mile-long receipt containing the entire codebase.
 Scroll far enough into Sara’s pristine LinkedIn, and you’ll find her #1 endorsed skill is ‘memes.’

 The lightness of ego sits next to the seriousness of the work.
-Customers tell me they are “Buddhist-like” and “zen,” and in the same sentence talk about the trust built by “extreme velocity.”
+Customers describe the team as “Buddhist-like” and “zen,” and in the same sentence talk about the trust built by “extreme velocity.”

-Sara knows it is still early.
+Sara knows it is still early and doesn’t have all the answers.
 “It’s humbling to study architects’ careers, because you usually don’t get any recognition during the decades you’re building it.”
 She tells me as we walk around the Transamerica Pyramid.
 “People are annoyed by the construction and the scaffolding.
 But then when it’s done they post it all over Instagram and forget the journey there.”
-But I don’t doubt she’ll keep building anyway.
-Even when the work ahead is long and the scaffolding is ugly, she holds the image of the monument in her mind.

 If you liked this piece and recognized yourself in it, Ando is hiring.
 Alpha customers are intensely using the product.
 DM Sara on here or here and let her know you’re coming from this piece.

-I write independent field studies of ambitious early stage companies from a product-centric, deeply personal lens.
+I write field studies of early-stage companies.
+Product and idea-led, but personal in voice.
 If you want to chat, you can find me here or email me here.